 I took my dad there once.
 He didn’t want to go, ‘another bloody monument‘ he’d said.
 But I insisted.

-We wandered through the stone arch which forms the entry to the town and dad stood there open-mouthed.
-We made our way up a cobbled hill and past chapels and many souvenir shops and cafés in medieval buildings.
+We strolled through the stone arch which forms the entry to the town and dad stood there open-mouthed at the sight of this incredible island of monuments.
+We made our way up a cobbled hill, past chapels and many souvenir shops, and cafés in medieval buildings.
 We peered into the restaurant Mère Poulard famous for its fluffy omelettes.
-They are made to the same secret recipe and cooked on an open fire in front of customers as they have been since 1888, and apparently loved by all including Ernest Hemingway and Marilyn Monroe.
-And we wandered down tiny alleyways and lost ourselves in the wonder of the ancient architecture.
+They are made to the same secret recipe and cooked on an open fire in front of customers as they have been since 1888, a taste that’s been loved by many – including Ernest Hemingway and Marilyn Monroe.
+And we wandered down tiny streets and lost ourselves in the wonder of the ancient architecture.

 Normandy has its own feel and its own food.
 And if you go to Normandy, you’d better like butter.
 And cheese.
 And garlic… and a whole host of other things.
-Let’s just say, you don’t go there to go on a diet.
+Let’s just say, you don’t go there to go on a diet and don’t forget to pack your stretchy trousers.

 We stopped at a restaurant overlooking the bay.
-Steaming bowls of mussels, fresh as can be, were put on the table before us with a basket filled with chunks of baguette for mopping up the creamy, garlicky sauce.
+Steaming bowls of mussels, fresh as can be, were put on the table before us, together with a basket filled with chunks of baguette for mopping up the creamy, garlicky sauce.
 Crispy fries and a green salad accompanied the fishy feast.
 Afterwards a selection of cheeses was brought to the table for us to choose from.
 I explained to dad that it was polite to ask for up to three cheeses on show and the server will cut a sliver of each for you.
-Of course that didn’t happen.
 Confronted with the sight of several cheeses, a ripe Brie and smelly Camembert, Livarot and pungent Pont l’Evêque, heart-shaped Neufchatel and Pavé d’Auge, dad had no idea which to choose.

-“I’ll have a bit of everything” said dad firmly.
+“I’ll have a bit of everything” said dad firmly, ignoring my three-cheese-sliver advice.
 The waiter sliced expertly and popped the portions on a plate.
 Dad spread them over chunks of baguette.
 He sighed happily, he nibbled and rolled his eyes as if in ecstasy.
 He didn’t share and he didn’t stop until he had finished.

 Mark, my husband, and I decided to climb to the top of the Mont to visit the abbey.
 It was at the summit of a steep stone staircase.
 Dad declared it would probably finish him off even without him now having a body composition of at least 15% cheese.